Efficient Market Hypothesis vs. Random Walk vs. Reality In Stocks

 Random Walk Theory & The Efficient Market Hypothesis Are Imperfect.
 The Stock Market Reality Is The Balance of Technical & Fundamental Analysis

-As you begin talking to friends, families, work colleagues, or even people in the financial industry, you may hear certain terms are thrown around, such as random walk theory and the efficient market hypotheses.
-So you need to understand what they mean and where they fit in.
+As you begin talking to friends, families, work colleagues, or even people in the financial industry, you may hear certain terms thrown around, such as random walk theory and efficient market hypotheses.
+So, you need to understand what they mean and where they fit in.

 Economists generally argue that stock price movement is essentially random and that when you trade stocks, you are simply gambling.
 They state that the history of price has no bearing on the future stock price.
-However, we know randomness does exist but only in the short term (minutes to days time-frame).
+However, randomness exists only in the short term (minutes to days).

 If we look at the random walk theory, the core principle is that stock price movement is serially independent, so they assert that the stock price is random; it essentially moves around with no basis and no relation to its historical price.

-As we will see in future lessons when we study charts in detail, history does actually affect the stock price, and you will see with support and resistance trend lines.
-The interaction of stock price in market cycles is very much an actual factor of the way the market works.
+As we will see in future lessons when we study charts in detail, history does affect the stock price, and you will see support and resistance trend lines.
+The interaction of stock prices in market cycles is a factor in how the market works.

 What is the Efficient Market Hypothesis (EMH)?

-Efficient market protagonists suggest that stock prices are not random and that they fluctuate around the intrinsic value of a stock, meaning that the market is efficient and always correct.
+Efficient market protagonists suggest that stock prices are not random and fluctuate around a stock’s intrinsic value, meaning that the market is efficient and always correct.
 Buying and holding the wrong stock can make you poor if your timing is wrong.

 The more you get drawn into an academic debate about economics, the less time you can devote to investing in the stock market.